Human-Aware Vision-and-Language Navigation: Bridging Simulation to Reality with Dynamic Human Interactions: Experiments

 \subsection{Evaluating HA-VLN Assumptions}

 We assessed the impact of relaxing traditional assumptions on navigation performance by comparing HA-VLN and VLN task, relaxing each assumption individually.

-\textbf{Panoramic vs. Egocentric Action Space} (\cref{action-spaces-compare}): Transitioning from panoramic to egocentric action spaces results in a substantial performance degradation.
-Specifically, the Success Rate (SR) decreases by 70.0\% in seen environments and by 43.8\% in unseen environments.
-Additionally, there is a significant increase in both Navigation Error (NE) and Target Collision Rate (TCR).
-These findings underscore the critical importance of panoramic action spaces for achieving reliable and effective navigation in HA-VLN tasks.
+\textbf{Panoramic vs. Egocentric Action Space} (\cref{action-spaces-compare}): Shifting from a panoramic to an egocentric action space significantly degrades overall performance, with Success Rate (SR) dropping by 70.0\% in seen environments and by 43.8\% in unseen environments.
+Additionally, there is a marked increase in both Navigation Error (NE) and Target Collision Rate (TCR), underscoring the critical importance of panoramic action spaces for effective and reliable navigation in complex, dynamically human-populated environments.